Scott Ratliff - Chair

 the Eastern Shoshone Tribe.
 Scott has a Bachelor’s degree in Elementary Education and a Master’s

 degree in Guidance.
 He worked at Central Wyoming College for 25 years, he was elected to the

 Wyoming House of Representatives and served for 12 years, and he served for eight years on the State

 Board of Education.
 He was the founding board chair of the Wind River Development Fund and served

 on the board from 2003-2011.
 Scott is currently the Tribal Liaison for United States Senator Cynthia

-Seth Murray - Chair
+Seth Murray - Vice Chair

-Seth Murray grew up on the Wind River Reservation 15 miles from Lander.
-He graduated from Lander Valley High School in 1999 and graduated West Texas A&M in 2003 with a Bachelor’s in Criminal Justice Pre-Law.
-He worked for the Tribal Prosecutor for a brief while and started working for Marathon Oil shortly after.
-He supervised field production, construction/maintenance, and all capital projects.
-Seth started ranching in 2004 then pursued ranching full time when he left Marathon oil in 2013.
-He has been ranching in Crowheart, WY ever since.
+Shoshone Tribe.
+Seth graduated from Lander Valley High School and received a Bachelor’s degree in Criminal Justice Pre-Law from West Texas A&M. He worked for the Tribal Prosecutor and then began his career at Marathon Oil.
+Seth started ranching in 2004 and pursued ranching full time when he left Marathon Oil in 2013.

 Bryan Neely - Treasurer

 Bryan Neely graduated from the University of Wyoming with a Bachelor of Science degree in Agriculture.